Note

 Examples

-obclient> ALTER SYSTEM SET enable_rebalance = false tenant = all_user;Enable only tenant-level balancing.
+obclient> ALTER SYSTEM SET enable_rebalance = false tenant = all_user;Enable tenant-level load balancing only.

-obclient> ALTER SYSTEM SET enable_rebalance = true tenant='all_user';Enable tenant-level balancing but disable tenant-level balancing.
+obclient> ALTER SYSTEM SET enable_rebalance = true tenant='all_user';Disable tenant-level load balancing, and enable automatic load balancing.

 obclient> ALTER SYSTEM SET enable_rebalance = false tenant='all_user'; ALTER SYSTEM SET enable_rebalance = true tenant='MYSQL';